 User feedback suggests that the LCD display is very easy to see from all angles, and that the digital scales are very easy to operate too.
 They should also be easy to read both day and night, so you always know how much you're measuring out for your pets (and how much they might have left).

-Even if you don't use the digital scales and the slow feeder insert, this is a fantastic pet bowl for the price; add in the smart features, and you'd be hard pressed to find a better option on the market at the moment.
-Definitely worth a place on your best smart food bowl shortlist, no matter what you're looking for.
+Even if you don't use the digital scales and the slow feeder insert, this is a fantastic smart pet bowl for the price; add in the smart features, and you'd be hard pressed to find a better option on the market at the moment.
+Definitely worth a place on your best smart pet bowl shortlist, no matter what you're looking for.

 iPawde Intelligent Pet Bowl